peterlacko/gooddata-ui/docs/cors.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

+This article will show you how to prevent cross-origin issues (CORS) that would occur in the following scenario.

-Your application runs at your local dev machine [https://localhost:3000](https://localhost:3000/) or on your production domain, but you need it to call the GoodData APIs from [https://secure.gooddata.com/gdc/](https://secure.gooddata.com/gdc/).
+Your application runs on your local dev machine [https://localhost:3000](https://localhost:3000/) or on your production domain, but you need it to call the GoodData APIs from [https://secure.gooddata.com/gdc/](https://secure.gooddata.com/gdc/).

 Modern browsers do not permit this because of the security measure known as the [same-origin-policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

 You have to prevent CORS restriction before you can develop or deploy your application.

-## For Your Production Domain
+## For your production domain

-To request CORS setup, submit a request via the [GoodData Support Portal](https://support.gooddata.com/hc/en-us).
+To request a CORS setup, submit your request via the [GoodData Support Portal](https://support.gooddata.com/hc/en-us).
 In your request, provide the following:

 * The name of your GoodData domain
 * URLs the you want to enable